-This Action aims at the creation of a novel and autonomous field of research and intervention on play for children with disabilities.
-The network has three main objectives:
+This Action aimed at the creation of a novel and autonomous field of research and intervention on play for children with disabilities.
+The network had three main objectives:

-- c) disseminating the best practices emerging from the joint effort of researchers, practitioners and users.
+- disseminating the best practices emerging from the joint effort of researchers, practitioners and users.

 COST (European Cooperation in Science and Technology) is a pan-European intergovernmental framework.
 Its mission is to enable break-through scientific and technological developments leading to new concepts and products and thereby contribute to strengthening Europe’s research and innovation capacities.
 COST web site.